julienvincent/environment/README.md

 The last two containers are for working with Laravel on the backend:
 + `composer` Builds a container with composer installed to make deployment easier.
 + `artisan` Builds a container with artisan installed to make deployment easier.
-+ `node` Builds a container with node and npm installed also to make deployment easier